Adopting Linkedin advertising into your ad campaigns is something you should think about if you haven't already.

 It is impossible to run an effective ad without targeting the right audience.

-When placing LinkedIn ads, you have the option of targeting users based on location, industry, company size, education, job function, or skills.
+When placing LinkedIn ads, you can target users based on location, industry, company size, education, job function, or skills.

 You can also streamline the targeting process by selecting multiple attributes simultaneously.
 Additionally, you can exclude audiences with specific characteristics that don't apply to your business.

-If you want your ad campaign to expand and engage more people, make sure to enable audience expansion before you save it.
+If you want your ad campaign to expand and engage more people, enable audience expansion before you save it.
 Linkedin audience targeting can be parametrized in the following areas: